Start Planning Now

-To look for graduate assistantships please log into your Hire A Rebel account.
+To look for graduate assistantships please log into your Handshake account.
 Under Shortcuts (on the right-hand side of the main page), please click on the UNLV Graduate Assistantships option.
 All UNLV graduate assistantships will be posted here.

 Search Jobs and Internships